First time buyer guide

 Giving them money

 Some decide to give a lump sum of money, as a gift, towards the deposit.
 A good sized amount will open doors to the best mortgage deals.
 But, you’ll have to watch out for Inheritance Tax.
-If the cash gift is over £3,000 a year, your parents cannot die for seven years after giving you the money – otherwise you’ll have to pay tax on it.
+If the cash gift is over £3,000 a year and the person giving you the money dies within seven years, you’ll have to pay tax on it.

 Lending them money